shubhamdeol/alluzostor/src/pages/about.md

 \
 \
 Ordering Service\
 We have developed our application for Web, Android & iOS platform.
-It is opmitised and responsive to work on all form factors of mobile, tablet and desktop.
+It is optimised and responsive to work on all form factors of mobile, tablet and desktop.

 We are always pleased to hear from high-calibre individuals.
 We would stress that we are headhunting for executives right now.Send your resume at ashutosh@ekeekaran.com